-This is the third in a series of courses wherein students work on a part-time basis in a job directly related to their academic major.
-Grades will be based on the employer's evaluation of the student's productivity and the student's completion of vocational self-assessment workbook exercises and reports, work evaluation, and a personal SWOT analysis leading to the development of a professional career portfolio and class presentation. - CP 304 Parallel Co-op Practicum IV.
+This is the second in a series of courses wherein students work on a part-time basis in a job directly related to their academic major.
+Grades will be based on the employer's evaluation of the student's productivity and the student's completion of vocational self-assessment workbook exercises and reports, work evaluation, and a personal SWOT analysis leading to the development of a professional career portfolio and class presentation.

+CP 303 Parallel Co-op Practicum III.
 1 Semester Hour.
-Prerequisite: CP 303.
+Prerequisite: CP 302.
 Co-op Work Experience.

-This is the fourth in a series of courses wherein students work on a part-time basis in a job directly related to their academic major.
-Grades will be based on the employer's evaluation of the student's productivity and the student's completion of vocational self-assessment.
+This is the third in a series of courses wherein students work on a part-time basis in a job directly related to their academic major.
+Grades will be based on the employer's evaluation of the student's productivity and the student's completion of vocational self-assessment workbook exercises and reports, work evaluation, and a personal SWOT analysis leading to the development of a professional career portfolio and class presentation.